rodneyshupe/Cookbook/RodneyFavoriteRecipes.rst

 .. class:: center

-a collection of recipes containing the favorites of Rodney Shupe and family
+a collection of recipes containing the favourites of Rodney Shupe and family

 .. include:: temp_substitutions.rst